Home/Blog/Lifestyle/Diet/Uric Acid and Gout Diet: What to Eat, What to Avoid, and Why It Matters

 • Avoid: Processed foods, sugary snacks, and beverages

 • Why: Processed foods often contain high-fructose corn syrup, a sweetener linked to elevated uric acid levels.
-Additionally, sugary snacks contribute to weight gain, which can exacerbate gout symptoms.
+Additionally, sugary snacks contribute to weight gain, which can exacerbate symptoms.
 Steering clear of these items supports better uric acid management and overall health.

 4) Alcohol – Especially Beer